-Let’s face it, there are a lot of childhood stages that have a bad rap – there’s the relentless newborn days (or daze!) and the terrible toddler years.
+Let’s face it, there are a lot of childhood stages that have a bad rap.
+There are the relentless newborn days (or daze!) and the terrible toddler years.
 Then there’s the heartbreak of sending them off into the big wide world when they start school, and of course, the most dreaded stage of all – the teenage years.

 Based on these widely held truths, one would assume there is a reprieve of sorts when your child is between 8 and 12 years old.
-A golden age nestled between the fledgling starting school and the smelly, attitude packed teenager.
+Parenting a tween is sold as a golden age, nestled between the fledgling childhood and the smelly, attitude packed teenager.

 You have entered the Tween Zone.

 Honestly, it slapped me in the face.
 Took me completely by surprise.
 I had always thought of tweens as cute teenage wannabes.
 Simply mimicking older kids in dress and music taste, while still remaining their adorable selves.

 It’s common: The Dawn Of The Tweens – I Was Not Prepared